-INFORMATION SESSION
+INFORMATION SESSIONS

-There will be a one-hour pre-application information session for those interested in applying.
-These open sessions will allow program staff to clarify application requirements and answer questions.
-These information sessions will review the:
+There will be an optional one-hour pre-application virtual information session for those interested in applying.
+This open session will allow program staff to clarify application requirements and answer questions.
+The information session will review the:

 - Program objectives:

-- Eligibility requirements;
+- · Eligibility requirements;

-- Application procedures;
+- · Application procedures;

-- Review process;
+- Review process:

 - Tips on preparing a strong application.